OmarHamdaoui/BigQuery-Connector-ODBC/README.md

 you can use directly this edited file, and change what I have mentioned in the note section down below.
 In this file, you need to focus on editing these parameters:

-`Catalog=` : Add the Project ID (Your BigQuery Project ID)
+ - `Catalog=` : Add the Project ID (Your BigQuery Project ID)

-Since you are going to use the service account, ensure or edit these parameters:
-    `OAuthMechanism=0` : ensure that it is equal to 0
+ - `OAuthMechanism=0` : ensure that it is equal to 0
-	`Email=` : Add the email of your service account `KeyFilePath=`: the path to your service account if you have changed its location.
+ - `Email=` : Add the email of your service account
+ - `KeyFilePath=`: the path to your service account if you have changed its location.
+ - `TrustedCerts=`: Path to your Trusted cert which is present in (/opt/simba/driver/lib/cacerts.pem)

-#### 3.3.4 changing the file:`/etc/simba/setup/odbc.ini` (For User Account Usage) *- Skip if you have used the Service account in 3.3.3*
+#### 3.3.4 changing the file:`/opt/simba/setup/odbc.ini` (For User Account Usage) *- Skip if you have used the Service account in 3.3.3*
 > This conf is for user account usage
 > The user account usage is not recomanded by google, becose the dev depend on your account.

  1. Open this link: [Google BigQuery Token](https://accounts.google.com/o/oauth2/auth?scope=https://www.googleapis.com/auth/bigquery&response_type=code&redirect_uri=urn:ietf:wg:oauth:2.0:oob&client_id=977385342095.apps.googleusercontent.com&hl=en&from_login=1&as=76356ac9e8ce640b&pli=1&authuser=0)
- 2. Select your Google account
- 3. Allow BigQuery to access your Google Account
+ 2. Select your Google account 4.
+Allow BigQuery to access your Google Account
    <img src="https://github.com/OmarHamdaoui/BigQuery-Connector-ODBC/blob/main/tmp/1.png?raw=true" width="300">

- 4. Scroll and copy the "Authorization code"
+ 3. Scroll and copy the "Authorization code"
  <img src="https://github.com/OmarHamdaoui/BigQuery-Connector-ODBC/blob/main/tmp/2.png?raw=true" width="300">

- 5. Execute the script in your machine:
+ 4. Execute the script in your machine:
  After executing the command below, copy the result of the script without taking `refresh_token :`

-		 sh /etc/simba/Tools/get_refresh_token.sh "token you have copied"
+    sh /opt/simba/driver/Tools/get_refresh_token.sh "token you have copied"

- 6. Open the file: `/etc/simba/odbc.ini`
+ 5. Open the file: `/opt/simba/odbc.ini`
-    Since you are going to use the user account, ensure or edit these parameters:
+    Since you are going to use a user account, ensure or edit these parameters:

-    `#RefreshToken=`: uncomment this line and past your refresh_token `Email=` : comment this line
+	 - `#RefreshToken=`: uncomment this line and past your refresh_token
+	 - `Email=` : comment this line
-	`KeyFilePath=` comment this line
+	 - `KeyFilePath=` comment this line
-	`OAuthMechanism=1` ensure that it is equal to 1
+	 - `OAuthMechanism=1` ensure that it is equal to 1
+	 - `TrustedCerts=`: Path to your Trusted cert which is present in (/opt/simba/driver/lib/cacerts.pem)

 ### 3.4 Exporting the driver

+Switch to the wanted user

+    su - user1

-Switch the wanted user, and execute these commands, that will set the variables to your environment profile.
+Execute these commands, that will set the variables to your environment profile.

-	export ODBCINI=/etc/simba/setup/odbc.ini
+    export ODBCSYSINI=/opt/simba/setup
-	export ODBCINSTINI=simba/setup/odbcinst.ini
+    export ODBCINI=/opt/simba/setup/odbc.ini
-	export SIMBAGOOGLEBIGQUERYODBCINI=/etc/simba/setup/simba.googlebigqueryodbc.ini
+    export SIMBAGOOGLEBIGQUERYODBCINI=/opt/simba/setup/simba.googlebigqueryodbc.ini

 ## 4 Testing the driver
 ### 4.1 DSN Check